Mapwize/mapwize-ui-js/README-advanced.md

 This is the procedure to change the icons of the direction modes

-- Open svg with edior
+- Open svg with any text edior
 - Add class with fill color #000000
 - Save file
 - Convert svg to base64